 Why does it cost $98 to sign up?

-This helps cover your own website + marketing materials you can use + customer support (which is awesome) + marketing they do on your behalf, e.g. emails they send out.
-Honestly, I think it’s a bargain given the quality of their website + marketing emails.
+This helps cover your own website, marketing materials you can use, customer support (which is awesome) and marketing they do on your behalf, e.g. emails they send out.
+It’s a bargain given the quality of their website and marketing materials.
 (I do digital marketing for a living so I’m extra picky about marketing and they nail it.)
-You also get Beautycounter swag + a FREE Countermatch Adaptive Moisture Lotion ($49 value) and a FREE Sheer Lipstick ($32 value).
-So, you get $81 in free products that covers most of that cost – and that’s not counting the free totes and other goodies you get.
+You also get Beautycounter swag and two free full-sized products when you enroll.
+Those two products alone are close to $98 so you break even right away – and that’s not counting the free totes and other goodies you get.

 What about selling minimums?

 You have to sell $1200 in qualifying volume sales (orders from others + your own purchases) every 6 months.
 Six months is PLENTY of time to hit those numbers if you consistently work to grow your business.
 Most people on my team hit them in the first 3-4 months, oftentimes faster because I’m an awesome mentor.
 In all seriousness, they hit it because they’re consistent and experiment to find their sweet spot.
 And I do my very best to help them find that sweet spot.

 The people who don’t hit that honestly don’t really work the business consistently.
 It’s tough love but it’s true.
 Oh, and the $1200 minimum includes your OWN purchases.
 I see a lot of people get close to that with their own orders, but you are not personally required to buy anything.
 Does it help?
 YES.
 Is it required?
 NO.

 Nothing bad happens!!
 There’s no public shaming. 😉 And you don’t have to pay back or give back anything.
 The worst case, if you didn’t hit your minimums, is that you’d be converted to a Band of Beauty membership, which still has great perks.